Dari0o/MicrosoftPointFarm/README.md

 # MicrosoftPointFarm
 Microsoft Point Farm is an program developed by me.

-It is still in early development so don#t expect to much.
+It is still in early development so don't expect to much.

 It is used to collect Edge Points wich can be redeemed for real money giftcards.